reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 }, 3000);
 ```

-The state stored in React may have changed by the time the alert runs, but it was scheduled using a snapshot of the state at the time the user interacted with it!
+The State stored in React may have changed by the time the alert runs, but it was scheduled using a snapshot of the State at the time the user interacted with it!

-**A state variable's value never changes within a render,** even if its event handler's code is asynchronous.
+**A State variable's value never changes within a render,** even if its event handler's code is asynchronous.
 Inside *that render's* `onClick`, the value of `number` continues to be `0` even after `setNumber(number + 5)` was called.
 Its value was "fixed" when React "took the snapshot" of the UI by calling your component.

 Here is an example of how that makes your event handlers less prone to timing mistakes.
 Below is a form that sends a message with a five-second delay.
 Imagine this scenario: